toni20k5267/definitionToSelectedWord/README.md

 # ![icon](https://raw.githubusercontent.com/toni20k5267/definitionToSelectedWord/refs/heads/main/icon.svg) Define Selected Word

 An extension for chromium-based browsers that shows a clean popup with definitions for selected words using [dictionaryapi.dev](https://dictionaryapi.dev).
+# this is shit dont use it pls idk if ill be working on it but rn its in a terrible shape. if you want to you can commit your own code or for the project entirely
 ## How to install

 1. Download the zip file and unpack it.